rcuhljr/rspec-hashdiff-helper/README.md

 # RSpec Hash Diff

+This is a fork from [rpsec-hash_diff](https://github.com/squidarth/rspec-hash_diff) to update to modern versions of ruby and rspec and add custom functionality I desired.

 RSpec Hash Diff is a library that makes Hash comparisons in RSpec much easier to read.

 For hashes that are deeply nested, it can be hard to visually parse what the actual error was: